Research Intensive Semester Program

 During a Research-Intensive Semester junior faculty members are released from their teaching duties; this is not a leave or a sabbatical.
 While participating in an RIS, faculty members will ordinarily remain in residence and be available for advising and service responsibilities, such as hiring or other committees.
 There may be exceptional circumstances when the goals of the RIS can best be met if part or all of the time is spent off-campus or if the research-intensive focus were distributed across two semesters.
 Such arrangements may only be made with an explicit agreement among the dean, the department chair, and the faculty member.
 Furthermore, the RIS Program is designed to support HFA tenure-track faculty members who have carried a normal teaching load and who have not otherwise received an analogous opportunity to focus on research.
 Assistant professors who have had a research fellowship while at UMass Amherst will not generally be eligible.

-For more information, talk to your department head or chair or contact Associate Dean Rex Wallace.
+For more information, talk to your department head or chair or contact the Associate Dean's office (5-0378).